 Many homes have a ground floor made of solid concrete, which can be insulated if it needs to be replaced.
 Solid concrete can also have rigid insulation laid on top.

-Older homes are more likely to have suspended timber floors, which can be uprooted to have mineral wool insulation inserted.
+Older homes are more likely to have suspended timber floors, which can be uprooted to have mineral wool insulation inserted between the joists of the floor.

 floor insulation